pf1219/StroCate-MCBE_Stronghold_Calculator/README.md

   - You can find this option in Settings → General → Creator → Creator Settings → Enable Copy Coordinate UI

 ### Eye Allginment
-Information in this section is by TyGer. (https://www.youtube.com/@tyger2k) Borrowed image from their video. (https://www.youtube.com/watch?v=ktuEf4qcdt8)
+* Information in this section is by TyGer. (https://www.youtube.com/@tyger2k)
+* Borrowed image from their video. (https://www.youtube.com/watch?v=ktuEf4qcdt8)

 ![image](https://github.com/user-attachments/assets/c0b2e424-1f80-4423-bab7-6d209191a3bc)
 * Standard eye allginment

 ![image](https://github.com/user-attachments/assets/d7e220e3-fbea-4911-8d82-cd0a2ba29577)
 * Allgin this (monitor) pixel in the crosshair to the right of the center (minecraft) pixel of the eye of ender
-* This differs device to device.
+* This differs from device to device.
 To find out accurate setup for your device, run command /tp @p ~ ~ ~ facing @e [type= Eye_of_Ender_signal] while ender eye is hovering

+### Coordinate input
+* There are 4 ways you can input coordinates

+#### Copy+Paste
+* This is available in version 1.20+ and you should turn on "Enable Copy Coordinate UI".
+* Copy coordinate (Default: CTRL + ALT + C)
+* Paste coordinate by either pressing "PASTE" button or using hotkey (Default: [ for coordinate 1, ] for coordinate 2)

+#### Copy+Paste (corner)
+* This is identical with "Copy+Paste", but coordinate 1 must be in the corner of the block (fractional part of the coordinate should be 0.30 or 0.70)
+* Using this makes measurement about 30% more accurate

+#### Show coordinates
+* This works in all versions, but for version 1.20+, using "Copy+Paste" is recommended as it is far more accurate
+* You should turn on "Show coordinates" on the settings
+* Paste coordinate using hotkey (Default: [ for coordinate 1, ] for coordinate 2)

+#### Manual input
+* Manualy input coordinate by typing on the input box
+* It doesn't have to be integers, so you can count pixels and write more accurate coordinates

 ### Input
 #### Coord+Coord